10 Interesting Facts About Gaudi's Basilica

 Sagrada Familia Facts

-6. It is Barcelona’s Number-One Tourist Attraction
+6. It is Barcelona’s number-one tourist attraction

 Boasting over 4.7 million tourists in 2019, the Sagrada Família has become one of Barcelona’s most prominent attractions.
-However, the COVID-19 pandemic forced it to shut its doors to the public in March 2020.
+However, the pandemic forced it to shut its doors to the public in March 2020.
 It was reopened in 2021.

 Sagrada Familia Facts